richclingman/cloudformation-kata/README.md

 as you work through the kata.

 ## Kata Concept
-The idea of a kata is to repeat an action so often that it becomes automatic.
+The idea of a kata is to repeat an action so it becomes automatic.
-This means that we repeat an exercise so often that we're able to complete it in minimal time with minimal assistance (from Google, etc.).
+This means that we repeat an exercise enough that we're able to complete it in minimal time with minimal assistance.

+Once you're satisfied with your performance on a kata, move to the next kata.
+Periodically, perform all katas from 01 onward to be sure you're remembering the basic skills.

 ## CloudFormation
 CloudFormation is a Infrastructure As Code (IAC) tool within Amazon Web Services (AWS).